 Executive Summary: North Pacific swordfish (Xiphias gladius) Stock Assessment

-Stock Identification and Distribution: The North Pacific swordfish (Xiphias gladius, NP SWO) stock area was defined to be the waters of the North Pacific Ocean contained in the Western and Central Pacific Fisheries Commission Convention Area bounded by the equator and the waters of the Inter-American Tropical Tuna Commission Convention Area north of 10°N (Figure S1).
+Stock Identification and Distribution: The North Pacific swordfish (Xiphias gladius, NP SWO) stock area was defined to be the waters of the North Pacific Ocean contained in the Western and Central Pacific Fisheries Commission (WCPFC) Convention Area bounded by the equator and the waters of the Inter-American Tropical Tuna Commission (IATTC) Convention Area north of 10°N (Figure S1).
 All available fishery data from the stock area were used for the stock assessment.
-For the purpose of modeling observations of CPUE and size composition data, it was assumed that there was an instantaneous mixing of fish throughout the stock area on a quarterly basis.
-The stock was modeled using a fleets-as-areas approach with separate catch and index fleets for the WCNPO and EPO region delineated in (Figure S1).
+For the purpose of modeling observations of catch-per-unit effort (CPUE) and size composition data, it was assumed that there was an instantaneous mixing of fish throughout the stock area on a quarterly basis.
+The stock was modeled using a fleets-as-areas approach with separate catch and index fleets for the Western and Central North Pacific Ocean (WCNPO) and Eastern Pacific Ocean (EPO) region delineated in Figure S1.

-Catches: The NP SWO catches were high from the 1970’s to the 1980’s averaging about 14,000 mt per year during 1975-1990, peaked with unusually high catches in 1998 -2000, and then generally declined to the current levels around 11,000.
-Catches by most fleets have generally declined, while minor catches by other WCPFC countries have generally increased, except in in the last three years (Figure S2).
+Catches: The NP SWO catches were high from the 1970’s to the 1980’s averaging about 14,000 metric tons (mt) per year during 1975-1990, peaked with unusually high catches in 1998 -2000, and then generally declined to the current levels around 9,500 mt (Table S1).
+Catches by most fleets have generally declined, while minor catches by other WCPFC countries have generally increased, except in the last three years (Figure S2).
 Overall, longline fishing gear has accounted for the vast majority of NP SWO catch.

-Data and Assessment: Catch and size composition data were collected from ISC countries (Chinese Taipei, Japan, and USA) and the WCPFC and IATTC.
-Standardized catch-per-unit effort (CPUE) data used to measure trends in relative abundance were provided by Chinese Taipei, Japan, and USA.
+Data and Assessment: Catch and size composition data were collected from International Scientific Committee for tuna and tuna-like species in the North Pacific Ocean (ISC) countries (Chinese Taipei, Japan, and USA) and the WCPFC and IATTC.
+Standardized CPUE data used to measure trends in relative abundance were provided by Chinese Taipei, Japan, and USA.
 The NP SWO stock was assessed using an age- and length-structured assessment Stock Synthesis (SS3) model fit to time series of standardized CPUE and size composition data.
 Life history parameters for growth and maturity were updated for this benchmark stock assessment.
 The value for stock-recruitment steepness used for the base case model was h = 0.9.
 The assessment model was fit to relative abundance indices and size composition data in a likelihood-based statistical framework.
 Maximum likelihood estimates of model parameters, derived outputs, and their variances were used to characterize stock status and to develop stock projections.
 Several sensitivity analyses were conducted to evaluate the effects of changes in model parameters, including natural mortality rate at age, stock-recruitment steepness, growth curve parameters, and female length at 50% maturity, as well as uncertainty in the input data and model structure.